shhdan/TrafficAD_RL/README.md

 python 3.7

 ## Remarks
-This cite the following paper when using the codes in this repo
+Please cite the following paper when using the codes in this repo

 @article{he2023autonomous, \
   title={Autonomous anomaly detection on traffic flow time series with reinforcement learning}, \